davorg/dmp/chapters/appendix-a.md

 not recommended that you call any of the methods from the superclass.
 You should only use the methods defined by HTML::TokeParser.

 * $parser = HTML::TokeParser->new($document) Creates an HTML::TokeParser object.
 The single parameter defines the document to be parsed in one of a number of possible ways.
 If the method is passed a plain scalar then it is taken as the name of a file to open and read.
 If the method is passed a reference to a scalar then it assumes that the scalar contains the entire text of the document.
-If it is passed any other type of object (for example, a file handle) then it assumes that it can read data from the object as it is required.
+If it is passed any other type of object (for example, a filehandle) then it assumes that it can read data from the object as it is required.

-* $token = $parser->get_token Returns the next token from the document (or undef when there are no more tokens).
+* $token = $parser->get_token Returns the next token from the document (or `undef` when there are no more tokens).
 A token consists of a reference to an array.
 The first element in the array is a character indicating the type of the token (S for start tag, E for end tag, T for text, C for comment, and D for a declaration).
 The remaining elements are the same as the parameters to the appropriate method of the HTML::Parser object.

 * $parser->unget\_token You can’t know what kind of token you will get next until you have received it.
 If you find that you don’t need it yet, you can call this method to return it to the token stack to be given to you again the next time you call get_token.

 * $tag = $parser->get\_tag($tag) Returns the next start or end tag in the document.
 The parameter is optional and, if it is used, the method will return the next tag of the given type.
-The method returns undef if no more tokens (or no more tokens of the given type) are found.
+The method returns `undef` if no more tokens (or no more tokens of the given type) are found.
 The tag is returned as a reference to an array.
 The elements of the array are similar to the elements in the array returned from the get_token method, but the character indicating the token type is missing and the name of an end tag will have a / character prepended.

 * $text = $parser->get\_text($endtag) Returns all text at the current position of the document.
 If the optional parameter is omitted it returns the text up to the next tag.
 If an end tag is given then it returns all text up to the next end tag of the given type.